nextgis/docs_ngweb/source/admin_interface.rst

 Home page
 --------------------------------

-After login to administrative interface the user is taken to the home page shown on  :numref:`admin_index_pic`.
+After login to administrative interface the user is taken to the home page shown on :numref:`admin_index_pic`

 .. figure:: _static/ngweb_main_page_administrative_interface_eng.png
    :name: admin_index_pic
    :align: center
-   :width: 16cm
+   :width: 25cm

-   Administrator interface home page.
+   Administrator interface home page

-   The numbers indicate: 1 - main menu; 2 - "Change the language" button; 3 – main resource group description; 4 - child resources; 5 - user permissions for main resource group; 6 - types of items that could be added to the main resource group; 7 - actions that could be performed with main resource group.
+   The numbers indicate: 1 - Main menu; 2 - User settings (Exit and Change language); 3 - Resource search bar in Web GIS 4 – Main resource group description; 5 - Child resources; 6 - User permissions for main resource group; 7 - Types of items that could be added to the main resource group; 8 - Actions that could be performed with main resource group

 Home page includes a main menu pane, (see item 1 in :numref:`admin_index_pic`) which has the following links (see :numref:`ngweb_main_page_main_menu_pic`):